sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Writing benchmark tests using the Criterion crate

 Just for fun, I wanted to benchmark my beautifully named `roll_using_lemire_fast` function.
-Benchmarking against [Rust's Rand library](https://github.com/rust-random/rand) seemed a good choice, though I later learned that [that library already uses some of Lemire's work](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
-But I pressed on.
+Benchmarking against [Rust's Rand library](https://github.com/rust-random/rand) seemed a good choice, though, as noted above, it's unclear to me if the Rand crate already incorporates some of Lemire's ideas.

-To find out, I had to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
+First, I had to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
 After a few search quieries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).

 Not gonna lie, did a lot of copy and pasting from [its Getting Started page](https://bheisler.github.io/criterion.rs/book/getting_started.html).
 But here's what I ended up with in `./benches/my_benchmark.rs`: